2.1.1 – Why Inspect

 - Spare electrical fuses (unless equipped with circuit breakers).

-- Warning devices for parked vehicles (for example, three reflective warning triangles or 6 fuses or 3 liquid burning flares).
+- Warning devices for parked vehicles (for example, three reflective warning triangles or 3 liquid burning flares).

 Cargo (Trucks).
 You must make sure the truck is not overloaded and the cargo is balanced and secured before each trip.
 If the cargo contains hazardous materials, you must inspect for proper papers and placarding.

-In order to obtain a CDL you will be required to pass a vehicle inspection test.
+In order to obtain a CDL you will be required to pass a pre-trip inspection test.
 You will be tested to see if you know whether your vehicle is safe to drive.
-You will be asked to do a vehicle inspection of your vehicle and explain to the examiner what you would inspect and why.
+You will be asked to do a pre-trip inspection of your vehicle and explain to the examiner what you would inspect and why.
 The following seven-step inspection method should be useful.

 2.1.5 – Seven-step Inspection Method